Record-breaking gas ship launched, bigger one planned

 "The Browse structure will be 90 percent the same as Prelude," Steenson told Reuters on the sidelines of a conference, citing the "design one, build many" mantra Shell hopes will eventually pay off and placate shareholders worried about the firm's total $45 billion-a-year capital spending bill.

-Browse's developer, Woodside Petroleum (WPL.AX), said in October it may use as many as three of the FLNG vessels Shell is developing along with Samsung Heavy and oil and gas engineers Technip TECF.PA.
+Browse's developer, Woodside Petroleum, said in October it may use as many as three of the FLNG vessels Shell is developing along with Samsung Heavy and oil and gas engineers Technip.

 An even bigger FLNG plant than the ones to be built for Prelude and Browse could make life more interesting for the competition - a wide range of land-based "wannabe" LNG exporters in Canada, Russia and east Africa, all hoping to tap burgeoning Asian gas demand the same way a number of Australian and U.S-based LNG developments will over the coming few years.